 Students may schedule an appointment by calling 570-422-3277, or by visiting the CAPS.
 CAPS is located in Sycamore Suites on the Lower Level.
-Counseling services are available from 8 a.m. to 4:30 p.m. during the fall and spring semesters; services are not available during summer sessions.
+Counseling services are available from 8 a.m. to 6 p.m. on Mondays and Tuesdays and from 8 a.m. to 4:30 p.m. on Wednesdays through Fridays during the fall and spring semesters; services are not available during summer sessions.